mitmath/18335/README.md

 ### Lecture 13

 To make the QR algorithm computationally efficient, it is essential that (1) each iteration can be executed efficiently, and (2) the iterates converge rapidly.
-Two address (1), we split the computation into a direct phase and an iterative phase.
+To address (1), we split the computation into a direct phase and an iterative phase.
 For symmetric matrices, this two-phase approach takes the form:
 * **Tridiagonal reduction:** The symmetric matrix A is reduced to tridiagonal form by a finite sequence of orthogonal similarity transformations (i.e., Householder reflections).
 The tridiagonal output has the same eigenvalues as A and its eigenvectors are related by an orthogonal transformation.
 This phase costs O(m^3) flops.
 * **Tridiagonal QR iteration:** QR iterations preserve symmetric tridiagonal structure.
 Moreover, sparsity and symmetry allow rapid execution in this case, taking just O(m) flops / iteration.